 After another fresh and delicious breakfast in our hotel, we’ll check out and travel west towards Agrigento.
 Here, we’ll find an exceptional group of classical temples built on Italy’s south coast by the Greeks in the 5th century BC.
 These temples have been standing for 2,500 years!
 The temple site is now a UNESCO world heritage site.
 It’s possible to wander amongst the temples which are surrounded by a verdant green park.
 The park is home to a unique species of goat known as ‘Capra Girgentana’ who have curly horns and clearly thrive in this beautiful and historic environment.

 Lunch will be close to Agrigento in a delightful ristorante with far-reaching views across the plains to the Greek temples.
 After lunch, we’ll travel north through Italy’s rural interior to the coastal town of Cefalu.
 For the next two nights, we’ll be staying at the 5-Star Abbazia Sant-Anastasia, a wine resort situated in an ancient abbey dating back to the 12th century about 20 minutes outside of Cefalu.
-There will be a relaxing, informal dinner tonight in the lush gardens of the inn.
+Tonight, enjoy dinner on your own or join some of your new friend's downstairs at hotel.

 This is probably our favorite small city in Sicily.
 Narrow, stone streets, a superb cathedral and a fabulous array of shops and artisan studios await us.
 Here’s a little more on Cefalu – the most stylish small town in Sicily.
 Inside the cathedral in Cefalu there’s a 12th century mosaic of Christ ‘The Almighty’, created by the Normans when they invaded and took control of Sicily in the 1100s.